boazsegev/plezi-website/templates/guides/hello_chat.html.md

 ### Sending the client

-The following method answers the path `'/'` (the index path, no `:id` value) by "rendering" our template into an html file and sending it.
+The following method answers the path `'/'` (the index path, no `:id`) by "rendering" our template into an html file and sending it.

     class ChatServer
         def index